jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <a href="https://en.wikipedia.org/wiki/Special:Random" target="_blank" class="button primary large">Equalizer Button</a>

 It randomly selects a Wikipedia article.
-With three clicks I got Lorenz Nieberl. a German bobsledder.
+With three clicks I got Lorenz Nieberl, a German bobsledder.
 Sandamías, a village in northern Spain with 67 residents, and Aartsenia arctica, a sea snail.
-Anyone can make a Wikipedia article, so someone out there said, "the world needs to know!" about these people, places, and things.
+Anyone can make a Wikipedia article, so someone out there said, "the world needs to know!" about this stuff.
 But, no one has ever thought that about your personal Darth Blockbuster.
 You haven't, have you?

 That should put things into perspective for you.
 Ignore pompeous pricks who gives themselves participation trophies and act like their gold medals.
 The game of civilization doesn't care about their arrogant self-image.
 Contributions to win the game, it's what makes people think "the worlds needs to know".

 ## New and Old Celebrities

 We'll always celebrate the people we look up to.
 In the Industrial Age society, our celebrities were often decided for us.
-The limitations of the era of mass-production only let so many people make movies, release albums, get their names in the newspapers.
+The limitations of the era of mass-production let only a few people make movies, release albums, or get their names in the newspapers.

 Internet Age celebrities are different.
 While we can make fun of Instagram models, silly YouTubers, Twitter trolls, at least we decide which people to follow and pay attention to.
 In the Internet Age, people watch, listen, read what they want, which also means we celebrate who we want.
 Personally, I follow people like Sailing La Vagabonde, Adam Savage’s Tested, The Joe Rogan Experience, Kirsten Dirksen, Taylor Tries, largely because they're people doing cool stuff who'd never consider themselves celebrities.

-The next time you hear "celebritiy" ask yourself if they're one of yours.
+The next time you hear "celebritiy"; ask yourself if they're one of yours.
 The Internet Age gives you that power.

 ## Cognitive Dissonance

 Ruling philosophies are very powerful.
-With their high ideals, they make strong believers of people, who often have a hard time applying their philosophy to new developments in human knowledge.
+With their high ideals, they make strong believers of people, who often have a hard time applying their philosophy.
 One example is Lysenkoism.
 This was a pseudo-science in the Soviet Union that assumed our genes inherit learned traits.
-So if you lived in a hot climate, your genes would morph to sweat more.
+So for example, if you lived in a hot climate, your genes would morph to sweat more.

 Darwin said the opposite.
 That our genes are set in stone, and it's the fittest who survive.
 Soviets didn't want to believe that because it sounded like elitism, which their communist ideology said was unnatural.
-The result was Soviet agriculture didn't get better seeds, genetic research was suppresed, and thousands of Soviet biologists were sent to labour camps.
+The result was Soviet agriculture didn't get better seeds, genetic research was suppresed, and thousands of Soviet biologists were sent to labour camps because they asked too many questions.

 The further we go into the Internet Age, the more Progressive and Conservative ideologies get more out of date.
 You can already see them protecting their ideologies via phantom chasing racists and socialists.
 Trigger words, death taxes, woke culture, toxic campuses and boardrooms, revisionist histories.
-People will keep protecting their own political identities.
+People will keep protecting their own political identities until Techvolution wins.
 Watch out.

 ## Frontline Pain

 If you have to buy a home; who would you ask to inspect it?
 A builder, carpenter, engineer?
-Or a consultant, reporter, executive?
+Or, a consultant, reporter, executive?

 I think it's fair to say we'd ask the people who actually build homes.
 Day in and day out these are the people who feel the pain of work, and live to solve that pain with better tools and expertise.
 Yet at our coffee shops, bus routes, cleaning departments, it's so often the second "professional" group making key decisions.
 That's a silly thing in the era of mass-collaboration, because frontline pain is a gold mine of knowledge and experience.

-This means in the era of mass-collaboration "mom and pop" stores will have a resurgence.
+This means "mom and pop" stores will soon have a resurgence.
 I smile, thinking of all those bakers, tailors, designers, roofers, engineers, cleaners, repairmen, and maybe even a few majicians, smiling on a new and empowered Main Street.
 Each using frontline pain, to evolve better ways to work in the Internet Age.

-## Traffic
+## Traffic Has Different Solutions

-The Industrial Age's levers of power were very centralized, generic, and expensive.
-Education meant schools, textbooks, teacher unions.
+The Industrial Age's levers of power were very generic.
+Education meant schools, textbooks, teachers.
 Health care meant hospitals, nurses, doctors.
 Transportation meant vehicles, roads, and airports.

-For years, if we wanted to improve any of these areas, it meant more government funding.
-Because in the era of mass-production more was always better.
-The eternal fight between Left and Right was fighting over whose supporters—unions, corporations, constituencies—would win these contracts.
+If we wanted to improve any of these areas, it meant buying more.
+In the era of mass-production more was always better.

 Keep that in mind as we adapt ourselves to the Internet Age.
 More spending for school textbooks, hospital beds, road construction are not always good things.
-In fact, they're often signs we're sticking with "Woodstock" lifestyle, instead of thinking up more efficient ways to live our lives.
+In fact, they're often signs we're sticking with "Woodstock" 1969 lifestyle, instead of thinking up more efficient ways to live our lives.

 ![Frontline movies full](/img\diagrams\traffic.jpg)
 _I don't have to tell you where this is, because it's everywhere.
 More roads doesn't solve our transportation problems.
 Thinking it does, only limits your options as a player god._

 ## I Want to Work at Blockbuster, I Want to Use Netflix

 Everyone knows the world is changing.
-We hear a lot of the computerization of work, the growth of Artificial Intelligence and Machine Learning, and the end of the one job for life mentality.
+We hear a lot of the computerization of work, the growth of Artificial Intelligence and Machine Learning, and the end of the "one job for life" mentality.
 What doesn't exist is a self-realization that _your_ job is changing.
-There are still lots of Blockbusters in the world today, and the people inside often think they want to work there forever while using Netflix every night.
+There are still lots of Blockbusters in the world today, and the people inside often think they'll work there forever; even though they watch Netflix every night.

 While I want Techvolution to help change our future, one thing I really hope it does, it make Main Street aware, they can't get away with thinking the future isn't coming.
-Eventually Netflix gets sick of paying for and using Blockbuster.
+Eventually, society gets just as sick paying for your Blockbuster, as it did the original one.

 ## The Era of Mass-Collaboration Is Already Here